 - How much you drive: The number of miles you put on your car in a typical month can drive your rates up or down.
 Some insurers offer per-mile insurance where you pay less for driving less.

 - Marital status: Married drivers tend to be less-risky drivers than singles.
 While the rate difference is minimal, married drivers tend to pay a little less.

 - Coverage choices: When you choose your deductible and coverage levels, your insurance premiums will go up or down with your selections.

 - Vehicle: The quality, cost, type, and age of the car you drive plays a role in your rates.
 Someone with a fancy new red sports car will probably pay a lot more than a similar driver with a boring 10-year-old sedan.

-- Discounts: Every insurance company has its own rules around discounts.
+- Discounts: Every insurance carrier has its own rules around discounts.
 There are common discounts for multiple policies at the same insurer, a good driving history, a low claim history, adding vehicle safety and anti-theft features, automatic payments, good students, and others.

-- Insurer: Last but certainly not least is the insurance company you choose.
+- Insurer: Last but certainly not least is the insurance provider you choose.
 Every insurer has its own proprietary rates and formulas for deciding what customers pay.
 Shopping around can help you save a small fortune in some cases.

 Why can’t my car be insured?